Lincoln Bishop University: Student accommodation

-There are 218 places in the on-campus halls of residence and an additional 78 in the off-campus hall of residence, Crosstrend House.
+There are 293 places in the on-campus halls of residence.
 The on-campus halls of residence are available to first years and those with disabilities.
 Some second or third years live in halls as Senior Residents, providing guidance and a 24/7 on-call service to the first-year residents.
-All accommodation benefits from free wi-fi access, which is also available throughout the campus.
+All accommodation benefits from free wi-fi access, which is also available throughout the campus as well as onsite security.

-Extensive work to the on-campus accommodation was carried out during 2013.
 Constance Stewart Hall (CSH), erected in the 1950s, was renovated and upgraded to provide self-catering accommodation and improved facilities for students.
 The existing Wickham Hall and Nelson Hall accommodation blocks were demolished.
 Wickham Hall was replaced with a larger accommodation building of the same name, and Nelson Hall was replaced with a new dining facility.
-Crosstrend House, situated a short walk from the university campus, was open to new students from September 2012 in a building that formerly housed the Crown Prosecution Service.
 As there is a high proportion of mature students and local students, few first years need to live in; most tend to board in private homes.

+In 2023 the University ranked 1st in the UK for Halls and Accommodation at the Whatuni Student Choice Awards.

 Statistics

 Academic profile

-Bishop Grosseteste University offers foundation and honours degrees at undergraduate and postgraduate level.
+Lincoln Bishop University offers apprenticeships, doctoral study, and foundation and honours degrees at undergraduate and postgraduate level.
 This includes multiple routes into teaching such as BA, BSc and Postgraduate Certificate in Education (PGCE).
 As well as joint honours options, many subjects can be studied as major/minor combinations.
 Teaching is through lectures, seminars, workshops, practicals and work-related placements.
-The university awards foundation degrees in education, childhood and youthwork, BA degrees in 17 subjects, including primary education, SEN and early childhood studies, and BSc degrees in 4 subjects.
+The university awards foundation degrees in education, childhood and youthwork, BA degrees in 17 subjects, including primary education, SENDI and early childhood studies, and BSc degrees in 4 subjects.
 As well as degrees with QTS, the university awards PGCEs, MA degrees in 8 subjects and doctorates.
 Doctoral study (conducted in partnership with the University of Leicester) leads to either a PhD or an EdD.

 The university is engaged with an Initial Teacher Education partnership with New College Stamford and Lincoln College, in which students are trained to teach whilst teaching in the maintained sector.
 The provision was branded Good by Ofsted in all four judgements (Overall effectiveness; Outcomes for trainees; Quality of training; Quality of leadership and management.)

-As part of its five-year growth plan, BGU set out a number of interrelated ambitions in 2014.
-These include expanding its student base to around 4,500 students by 2019; developing its portfolio of undergraduate and postgraduate degree programmes (including the introduction of archaeology, business (team entrepreneurship), counselling, health and social care, psychology and sociology BA or BSc degrees), and widening access to its courses locally, nationally and internationally.
+In 2023 the University ranked 3rd in the UK for Graduate Prospects at the Whatuni Student Choice Awards.